FlyHightDev/Enhanced_Lux_VehControl/README.md

 How to intall?

 Unzip the package
-create a directory in your resources named [siren] drag and drop both files into the directory start the resources in your server.cfg restart your server and you are good to go!
+Create a directory in your resources named [siren] Drag and drop both files into the directory
+Start the resources in your server.cfg
+Restart your server and you are good to go!